vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/061/_index.md

 title = "+061"

 +++
-Indra For general discussion of the intricate structure of this hymn, see the publ.
+Indra For general discussion of the intricate structure of this hymn, see the published

-intro. as well as Jamison 2007: 60-68.
+introduction. as well as Jamison 2007: 60-68.